oracle/python-oracledb/doc/src/user_guide/aq.rst

 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=ADQUE>`__ for details
 on all of the enqueue and dequeue options available.

 Enqueue options can be set.
-For example, to make it so that an explicit call to :meth:`~Connection.commit()` on the connection is not needed to commit
+For example, to make it so that an explicit call to :meth:`~Connection.commit()` on the connection is not needed to send
 messages:

 .. code-block:: python